Frequently Asked Questions

 How far in advance do I need to book?

-I'm often booked two or more weeks in advance so it's best to schedule an appointment as soon as you decide that you'd like a scan.
+We're often booked a week in advance so it's best to schedule an appointment as soon as you decide that you'd like a scan.

 When is your next available appointment?